aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 Execute the above code, and you will get an [output file](result.xlsx).

-## **How to insert picture or image in comment in Excel**
+## **How to insert a picture or image in a comment in Excel**

 Microsoft Excel lets users customize the look and feel of spreadsheets to a great extent.
 It is even possible to add background pictures to comments.
 Adding a background image can be an aesthetic choice or be used to strengthen branding.

-The sample code below creates an XLSX file from scratch using [**Aspose.Cells**](https://products.aspose.com/cells/cpp/) API, and adds a comment with a picture background to cell A1.
+The sample code below creates an XLSX file from scratch using the [**Aspose.Cells**](https://products.aspose.com/cells/cpp/) API and adds a comment with a picture background to cell A1.

 ```c++
 #include <iostream>